jzulewski/MP3/README.md

 * The Message struct is how the nodes communicate.
 The Value and Round fields indicate the value and round being sent and the From field indicates who the message is from.
 The Output flag tells the nodes to output their current value.
 The Fail field means that the node that sent the message has failed.

+# Packages

+There are four packages: main, nodes, server, and utils.
+The main package contains only the main function which is run to start the program.
+The utils package contains utility functions like error checking and config struct initialization.
+The nodes and server packages are similar in that they both have init files.
+These files contain functions called by main to initialize servers, connections, and the simulation.
+In the nodes package, the node.go file is responsible for dealing with functions related to individual node processes like sending, receiving, and processing values.
+In the server package, the server.go file is responsible for dealing with functions related to master server processes like receiving messages from nodes and deciding when to output.

+While this package

 # Sending Messages

 Sometimes a node doesn't receive a message.
 In the `unicast_receive` function notice that a new gob decoder is created every time a message is decoded.
-This is intentional, as creating the decoder outside the for loop and reusing it results in an "extra data in buffer", explained [here](https://github.com/golang/go/issues/29766).
+This is intentional, as creating the decoder outside the for loop and reusing it results in an "extra data in buffer", as explained in [this github issue post](https://github.com/golang/go/issues/29766).
+However, this might create another issue, as sometimes two messages might be encoded at the same time, causing the decoder to decode only one of the messages and the other one is lost when a new decoder is created.

-use of future messages list does not always keep order of incoming messages which might impact something.
+Another potential cause of message loss is on the encoding side.
+Every time the program sends a message a new encoder is created.
+This may cause issues as the encoder is designed to be able to be reused for the same stream.
+That being said, I haven't run into this problem in any previous MPs in which I created a new encoder each time a message was sent.

+# Node Failure Implementation

+Each node has a 3% chance of crashing each time it sends a message to another node.
+When a node fails it sends a message to every other node with the Fail flag set to true.
+Each node keeps track of how many nodes have failed and the maximum number that are allowed to fail.
+When a node receives a message with the Fail flag, it increments the current failed nodes and checks if it's greater than or equal to f.
+If it is, then the node knows it cannot crash and sets the variable canFail (initialized as true) to false.
+This bypasses the 3% chance to fail the next time multicast is called.

+If nodes crash at the same time it's possible that more than f nodes will crash.
+This is a limitation of the speed of sending messages to concurrently running processes over TCP, which can't be instant.
+Additionally, because rand is seeded with nano unix time, sometimes goroutines reach the seed line at the same time and end up with the same seed.
+This results in multiple nodes crashing at the same time.
+Ideally a better source of randomness would be used.

+# Storage of Future Values

+When a node receives a message with a value of a round greater than the round it's currently on it needs to store that value somehow.
+Currently the message is put back into the channel.
+This could result in an infinite loop until a new message with a round equal to the node's round is pushed to the channel.
+A better implemtation might involved storing the message in a list, but that would take more memory.

 repeated functions handleConnections and unicast_receive in server and node packages.